davidkbd/Godot_StorageManager/README.md

 Here is a class called Storage that allows loading and saving json files, text-plain and data.

 But you can add the StorageManager in your scene to access to that class.
-You can turn TRUE the "blocker" property in this Node to specify that in case of error an message should be displayed and the game ended.
+You can turn TRUE the "blocker" property in this Node to specify that in case of error a message should be displayed and the game ended.

 ### Example code (Load Encrypted Data)